mitranim/wordplay/readme.md

 asscalator (elevator with seats) © M

-bashtion (assaulted with rams) © M
+bashtion (citadel under siege) © M

 nayture (unsavory parts of existence humans are in denial about) © M